 Bus and train

-Public transport in Spain is usually very well equipped and will take you (almost) everywhere.
-There are traditional and high-speed trains (AVE).
-But there is also a cheaper way to get to your destination – with a long-distance bus.
-In addition to the bus company Flixbus, the local bus company ALSA is probably the most popular and largest provider.
+But there is an even more affordable way to get to your destination – with a long-distance bus.
+In addition to the bus company Flixbus, the local bus company ALSA is the most popular and largest provider.

 Car

-Travel with your own car or hire a car on-site.
+You can travel with your own car or hire a car on-site.
 I personally use the RentalCars comparison to find the best offer from reputable providers.

 Airplane